hyacinthus/docker-go-dep/README.md

 # Go dep docker image
-golang docker image with go dep, before go dep merged into the toolchain when 1.10 development begins.
+golang with go dep docker image, before go dep merged into the toolchain when 1.10 development begins.